guidok91/spark-structured-streaming-kafka/README.md

 * `make kafka-produce-test-events` to start writing messages to the topic.

 On a separate console, run:
+* `make create-sink-table` to create the destination Delta table.
 * `make streaming-app-run` to start the Spark Structured Streaming app.

 On a separate console, you can check the output dataset by running: